larazan/logo-brand-client/README.md

 # Brands Logo vector

-A Lists of all motivational quotes, riddle, poetry, motivational speech from all over the world built with React, Redux, tailwind (client side).
+A Lists of all brand logo vector format (client side).

 ## Features